OpenSecuritySummit/oss2018/content/participant/russell-coleman.md

 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---
 - Lessons learned from public bug bounties programmes
+- Hands on Avatao path on Owasp Top 10
+- A seat at the table

 <!-- put more details about participant here -->